-The financial implications of the economic downturn were clearly reflected in the updated Medium Term Financial Strategy.
+The financial implications of the current economic climate were clearly reflected in the updated Medium Term Financial Strategy.
 Throughout the year the service continued to place an emphasis on efficiencies, proactive budget management and improved procurement planning in an effort to reduce in year costs and impacts on future budgets.